muntasir-mahdi/muntasir-mahdi.github.io/_pages/projects.md

 layout: page
 title: Projects
 permalink: /projects/
 description: A growing collection of your cool projects.
+There are more projects to list, I will keep adding them periodically.
 nav: true
 nav_order: 2
-display_categories: [Graduate Research, Course Projects, Undergraduate Projects]
+display_categories: [Graduate Research, Undergraduate Projects]
 horizontal: false
 ---